How much does a funeral cost in the ACT?

 | White Lady Funerals (Tuggeranong) | from approximately $3,587 (fees before crematorium disbursements) | Corporate, multi-state |

 The figure cited for White Lady Tuggeranong is approximate and indicative only.
 It covers an estimated professional service fee (around $2,288) plus transfer (around $1,299) before crematorium disbursements are added.
 These component figures are estimates carried from our review rather than a confirmed branch price disclosure, so confirm them directly with the branch.
-With the crematorium fee included, a White Lady direct cremation generally falls within the brand's published range of $7,160 to $8,883, which varies by branch.
-For reference, White Lady's published Pennant Hills NSW disclosure lists a $5,210 professional service fee (last verified 2026-07-03).
+White Lady pricing varies by branch, and the brand's own disclosures are the firmer comparison point.
+At Pennant Hills in NSW, the product White Lady calls "Cremation Only" is listed from $8,782, and the matching professional service fee, listed as "No Service No Attendance", is $5,210.
+That is for an adult, Monday to Friday, at Northern Suburbs Memorial Gardens (White Lady price disclosure dated 6 July 2026).

 Cremation with service in the ACT